Princess Charlotte Mirroring Kate Middleton's 'Hair Twirl' Goes Viral - NewsBreak

 According to royal sources, Kate Middleton takes a "family-first" approach to life.
 Even her low-maintenance look supposedly has a message for her kids.

-See Prince George, Princess Charlotte and Prince Louis Head Off to Their New School
+See Photos of Prince George, Princess Charlotte, and Prince Louis Ahead of Their First Day of School

-Watch: Prince George Wins Hearts at a Soccer Game!.
-It looks like Prince George, Prince Louis and Princess Charlotte's school year is off to a royal start.
-On Sept.
-7, Prince William and Kate Middleton accompanied their children to "a settling in afternoon" for new pupils at Lambrook School in Berkshire, England, according to a press release from Kensington Palace shared to E!
-News.
+The Cambridge kids are heading back to class.
+Today, Kensington Palace released new photos of nine-year-old Prince George, seven-year-old Princess Charlotte, and four-year-old Prince Louis ahead of their first day of class at Lambrook School, a preparatory school located in the Berkshire countryside near Prince William and Duchess Kate's new home base at Adelaide Cottage.

 Why Prince Harry and Meghan Markle's Kids Can Now Use Prince and Princess Titles